MAOQIZHANG/ImpactModelHW/README.md

 # ImpactModelHW
 Team Members:
-Maoqi Zhang, Jiaying Chen, Yunei Lu
+Maoqi Zhang, Jiaying Chen, Yunlei Lu

 ## Project Structure
 The project is organized as follows to ensure easy navigation and understanding: